danielnixon/playwarts/README.md

 `play.api.i18n.Messages.Implicits` exists to allow you to continue to use static controller objects in Play 2.4.x.
 Use controller classes with dependency injection instead.
 See [Migration24#I18n](https://www.playframework.com/documentation/2.4.x/Migration24#I18n).

-#### PlayObject

-The following methods on the `play.api.Play` object are disabled:
-* `Play#maybeApplication`: Relies on global state.
-* `Play#current`: Relies on global state, throws a `RuntimeException` if no current application.
-* `Play#unsafeApplication`: Relies on global state, returns `null` if no current application.

-In all three cases you should declare a dependency on `play.api.Application` instead.

 #### PlayGlobalExecutionContext

 Play's global execution context `play.api.libs.concurrent.Execution#defaultContext` is disabled.
 Declare a dependency on an `ExecutionContext` instead.